Brigitte Barèges: Controversies and legal issues

 Barèges sparked a controversy when she voiced brusque opposition to proposals for legalized same-sex marriage: "Why not let people marry animals, too?"
 Barèges sparked a controversy when she described a black person of her party as "humain stain".
 Barèges was punished by French courts because she refused to celebrate the wedding of a foreign couple.

 On 17 February 2014, the prosecutor announces that it will conduct an investigation for embezzlement of public funds.
 Despite this challenge on the judicial front, on 30 March 2014, Barèges won the municipal elections in Montauban for a third term.
 During the summer of 2014, CNCCFP rejects the accounts for the municipal elections.
 On 21 October 2014, following the rejection of her campaign accounts, Barèges was condemned to one year of ineligibility and non-reimbursement of campaign expenses by the Administrative Court of Toulouse.
 The court mentioned the use of municipality funds to fund an illegal advertising campaign during the election.

 On 9 February 2021, she was condemned to an 18 months prison suspended sentence, a 15 000 € fine and five years of ineligibility with immediate effect.
-On appeal, in December 14, 2021, she was acquitted of the charges against her.
+On appeal, on December 14, 2021, she was acquitted of the charges against her.
 While the public prosecutor's office decided not to appeal her acquittal, Brigitte Barèges was re-elected mayor of Montauban on December 22, 2021, following the resignation of Axel de Labriolle.